 Aloe vera specifically is effective when it comes to soothing and cooling the skin, which is why it’s associated with sunburn.
 Obviously, it’s essential to use SPF all the time and avoid unprotected sun exposure where possible, but if the unspeakable happens and you’re caught out, it really is a great at-home solution.

 But further, than sunburn, aloe vera is a useful ingredient in terms of general hydration and general nourishment.
-The plant gel itself is full of vitamins, enzymes, minerals, salicylic acids, and amino acids, making it a great inclusion no matter your skin type.
+The plant gel itself is full of vitamins, enzymes, minerals, salicylic acids, and amino acids, making it a great inclusion for every skin type.

 So here we’re looking at the hero ingredient in detail, specifically our favorite aloe vera-rich gels and lotions for the face and body.